 Michael J. Spinella

-Dr. Spinella joined the Department of Comparative Biosciences and the University of Illinois at Urbana-Champaign in August 2016.
+Michael Spinella, PhD, joined the Department of Comparative Biosciences and the University of Illinois at Urbana-Champaign in August 2016 as an Associate Professor and is a member of the Carl R. Woese Institute for Genomic Biology in the Anticancer Discovery from Pets to People theme.
 After receiving his PhD in Biochemistry in 1992 from Albany Medical College, Dr. Spinella performed training fellowships in Cancer Biology and Molecular Therapeutics at the Massey Cancer Center in Richmond, VA and at the Memorial Sloan Kettering Cancer Center in New York.
-He was a member of the faculty in the Department of Pharmacology at Dartmouth Medical School from 1999-2016.
+He was a member of the faculty in the Department of Pharmacology at Dartmouth Medical School and a member of the Norris Cotton Cancer Center from 1999-2016.